cmayer/MitoGeneExtractor/Amino-Acid-references-for-taxonomic-groups/Readme.md

 ### To which reference sequences are the input sequences assigned if they align with multiple reference sequences?

 1) If a reads aligns to the same reference twice or more often, this is usually considered to be a problem.
-   - If the ```--includeDoubleHits``` command line option is specified, the read with the highest score is included and the one with the inferior score is ignored.
+   - If the ```--includeDoubleHits``` command line option is specified, the read with the highest score is included and the once with the inferior score are ignored.
    - If the ```--includeDoubleHits``` command line option is not specified, non of the reads will be used.

 2) If a read aligns to different reference sequences, e.g. to multiple sightly different references of the same gene reads are added to the references as follows: